nuages-clouds/ArtCrowdFunding-Assignment/README.md

-# Crowdfunding
+# Crowdfunding --- Group Project Bidding Token

-A simple Ethereum-based crowdfunding decentralized application (dapp) where you can start and fund crowdfunding projects.
-It uses Ether, a cryptocurrency, as the medium of exchange (currency).
+A simple Ethereum-based decentralized crowdfunding application, where a project creator can initiate fundraising for the project, and organizations/entities can fund projects.
+Funding is facilitated by the use of Ether, a cryptocurrency, as the medium of exchange.

 ## Running It Locally